-Don Stuart helps groups use advocacy and political action to secure public policies that assure a healthy, sustainable environment while also enhancing economic prosperity for natural resource businesses in agriculture and fisheries.
+Don Stuart’s research, writing, and public advocacy has helped groups use public education political action to secure successful public policies — particularly those that assure a healthy, sustainable environment while also enhancing economic prosperity for natural resource businesses in agriculture and fisheries.

 A few accomplishments:

-- Purchased development rights: Provided targeted education and advocacy to gain the agriculture industry support that led to creation of a statewide purchase of development rights program for Washington State farmland.
+- Purchased development rights: Provided targeted education and advocacy to gain the agriculture industry support and then lobbied for legislation that led to creation of a statewide purchase of development rights program for Washington State farmland.

 - Restored salmon habitat: Helped conceive, design, administer, and secure public and foundation funding for a program that made $1.7 million in grants for 37 projects which restored salmon habitat on working farms while also strengthening the farm business.